Build predictable behaviour by teaching routines like curriculum content.

 Repair harm and restore learning relationships quickly.

-Help pupils regulate so they can re-enter learning.
+Help students regulate so they can re-enter learning.

 Build trust so corrections land without escalation.